ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

     ```

     The output should confirm we have a single `MPI_COMM_WORLD` with
-    a total of three nodes, and ranks 0-15.
+    a total of three nodes, `xthi-a` running on one and `xthi-b` on two,
+    with ranks 0-15 extending across both executables.
     ```
     Node summary for    3 nodes:
     Node    0, hostname nid002668, mpi   8, omp   1, executable xthi-a